 Physically speaking, it is a measure of how rigid a material is.
 As the overall rigidity of a part is also dependent on the geometrical shape, it is necessary to have a shape-independent property to measure the material.

-A solid material is called elastic if it is able to naturally return to its original shape after the applied loads are removed.
+A solid material is called elastic if it can naturally return to its original shape after the applied loads are removed.
 On the other hand, if the ratio between stress and strain is constant during the deformation process, then Young’s modulus is also a constant, and the material is considered to be linear elastic.

 Learn more about linear elastic materials in the following document: